-2.1.2 Description Patients who are triaged to MTC care and are taken to a TU should be seen by a consultant within 60 minutes of arrival.
-Rationale A Consultant will have the necessary expertise and experience to effectively coordinate the initial assessment and treatment of a major trauma patient. ^{7,18} Numerator Number of patients who are triaged to MTC care and taken to a TU and are seen by a consultant within 60 minutes of arrival.
-Denominator Number of patients who are triaged to MTC care and taken to a TU.
-Note May 2023 - STAG steering group agreed to change denominator to ISS > 15.
-This was ratified by the STN Core group in June 2023 and will be updated in eSTAG later this year.
+2.1.2 Description Patients with major trauma (ISS >15) that are taken to a TU should be seen by a consultant within 60 minutes of arrival.
+Rationale A consultant will have the necessary expertise and experience to effectively coordinate the initial assessment and treatment of a major trauma patient.
+Numerator Number of patients with major trauma that are taken to a TU and are seen by a consultant within 60 minutes of arrival.
+Denominator Number of patients with major trauma that are taken to a TU.
+Note November 2023 - change to denominator from MTC care to ISS >15 now ratified by the STN core group (June 2023) and SGNAPB(H) (November 2023).
+This will be updated in eSTAG in early 2024.

-Time to MTC Care
+Time to MTC Care.

 2.2 Description Major trauma patients who are not taken directly to a MTC and are later transferred to a MTC are transferred within 24 hours.
 Rationale Some patients with major trauma will not be taken directly to a MTC due to several reasons including prolonged distance to a MTC, unstable clinical condition, under triage and patients having been taken to hospital by private transport.
 It is essential that these patients are transferred to definitive care, i.e., a MTC as soon as possible, improving the patient experience and outcome.
-2 Numerator Number of major trauma patients, who are admitted to a MTC within 24 hours of arrival in the first ED.
-Denominator Number of major trauma patients who are transferred from an LEH or TU to a MTC.
+Numerator Number of major trauma patients, who are admitted to a MTC within 24 hours of arrival in the first ED.
+Denominator Number of major trauma patients who are transferred from a TU or LEH to a MTC.